ISISComputingGroup/ibex_developers_manual/Creating-soft-motors-to-control-real-motors.md

   epicsEnvSet IFSIM " "
   epicsEnvSet IFNOTSIM "#"
 ```
  - That the autosave feature of the galil device is turned off.
-If this is not dsiabled then it is possible for previous device state to interfere with the state of the tests.
+If this is not disabled then it is possible for previous device state to interfere with the state of the tests.
 For example the limits from a previous galil run might be saved which may affect whether the test can successfully move to a given position.

  - That the device is run in dev sim mode, but without any lewis emulator.
 The example command for the beamstop in the `run_all_tests.bat` is:
 ```